The Letter (video game): Development and release

 Eli Brewer was inspired to make The Letter after listening to soundtracks of horror games including Eternal Darkness: Sanity's Requiem, ZombiU, Call of Duty: Zombies, and Resident Evil.
 With the lack of mystery horror games for the Wii U at the time, Brewer wanted "to shake up the landscape of the game selection with [The Letter]".
-Fundraising on Indiegogo lasted from March 5 to March 24, 2014 and resulted in only $377 being pledged, 8% of the $5,000 goal.
-Brewer developed the game part-time, in one to two months, and said that even with a $5,000 budget, the game still would not have been as good as he thought it could have been.
+Fundraising on Indiegogo lasted from March 5 to March 24, 2014, and resulted in only $377 being pledged, 8% of the $5,000 goal.
+Brewer developed the game part-time in one to two months, and said that even with a $5,000 budget, the game still would not have been as good as he thought it could have been.

-On June 24, it was announced by TreeFall that Nintendo approved The Letter for release on the Nintendo eShop.
-It is the company's first game release and although initially planned for May, it became available in the store on July 10.
+On June 24, TreeFall announced that Nintendo approved The Letter for release on the Nintendo eShop.
+It is the studio's first game to be released, and although the game was initially planned for May, it became available on July 10.
 On August 13, a trailer for version 1.1 was released, adding new items, creatures, and environments.

+On October 31, 2022, TreeFall announced a port of The Letter would be coming to PlayStation 4 and Windows via Steam under the title The Letter: Classic Edition.
+The port was released a week later on November 8, and features updated retro visuals and bug fixes, though the story remains unchanged.